-Required for all applications within the consultation area of civil and military aerodromes and airstrips7 involving:
+Required for all applications within the consultation area of civil and military aerodromes and airstrips involving:

-- Mineral extraction including landfill. - Waste management involving landfilling, composting, recycling, treatment. - Any development over 90m in height. - · Gas flaring or venting. - Any building or structure, which because of its size, shape, location or construction has the potential to act as a reflector or diffractor of the radio signals on which navigational aids and telecommunication systems depend. - Lighting which has the potential to distract or confuse pilots. - Development which has the potential to increase the number of birds or bird risk hazard.
+- Any development over 90m in height. - Any building or structure, which because of its size, shape, location or construction materials has the potential to act as a reflector or diffractor of the radio signals on which navigational aids, radio aids and telecommunication systems depend. - Lighting which has the potential to distract or confuse pilots. - Development which has the potential to increase the number of birds or the bird risk hazard.

-The statement should include:
+The Statement should include:

-- An accurate site plan of the proposed development with the site clearly outlined and six figure (Ordnance Survey) 'eastings' and 'northings' grid references. - The ground level of the site to an accuracy of 0.25m Above Ordnance Datum (AOD). - The layout, dimensions, materials and particularly heights, of the proposed development above ground level. - Any landscaping and/or Sustainable Urban Drainage (SuDs) proposals. - Any associated construction or development lighting details. - Any other information that may be deemed necessary to assess the application (e.g., installation of pv solar panels on buildings). - Details of major tree planting or proposed nature reserves which may attract birds.
+- An accurate site plan of the proposed development with the site clearly outlined and six figure (Ordnance Survey) 'eastings' and 'northings' grid references. - The ground level of the site to an accuracy of 0.25m Above Ordnance Datum (AOD). - The layout, dimensions, materials and particularly heights, of the proposed development above ground level. - Any landscaping and/or Sustainable Drainage Systems (SuDs) proposals. - Any associated construction or development lighting details. - Any other information that may be deemed necessary to assess the application (e.g., installation of solar panels on buildings).

-7 London Stansted, Southend, North Weald, Earls Colne, Andrewsfield Aerodrome, Clacton, Stapleford Aerodrome
+&lt;sup>7 London Stansted, Southend, North Weald, Earls Colne, Andrewsfield Aerodrome, Clacton, Stapleford Aerodrome